LuaToC/LuaToC/README.md

 # LuaToC
 Made by macsipac, a Lua to C transpiler.
+Please report all issues in well, the github issues tab!
 (this is a re-implementation of lua! not all lua code is guaranteed to work with this)
 How to use:
 1. If you did not already, install lua (luajit works best!)